department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/military-information/discovery-and-research/2023-09-enhanced-military-info-mvp/stakeholder-interviews/stakeholder-interview-summary.md

 - Branch chief in the channel strategies and engagement (CSE) division within the multi-channel technology directive in the Veterans Experience Office
 - Within the CSE, her team handles the digital experience and is involved with anything that goes into VA.gov that touches customers
 - Works a lot with Samara Strauss (Authenticated Experience Product Owner)
-- For the military information initiative, she got involved because it started with ILER.
+- For the military information initiative, she got involved because it started with ILER (Individual Longitudinal Exposure Record).
 Knowing that they want to expand beyond ILER.
 VEO wants to take a broader approach because this is really military exposure information.

 ### Angela Allen
 - Business owner for military information for data coming from DoDC (Department of Defense) into any of our systems at VA